rouxcode/django-admin-sort/docs/source/index.rst

 django-admin-sort
 ======================

-TODO: write!

 This Django module is as a replacement for `django-admin-sortable` / `django-admin-sortable2`, using almost the same approach as django-admin-sortable2.

 It is a generic drag-and-drop/dropdown ordering module for sorting objects in the list view of the Django admin interface.
-This plugin offers simple mixin classes which enrich the functionality of *any* existing class derived from ``admin.ModelAdmin``, ``admin.StackedInline`` or ``admin.TabluarInline``.
-It thus makes it very easy to integrate with existing models and their model admin interfaces.
+This plugin offers simple mixin classes which enrich the functionality of almost *any* existing class derived from ``admin.ModelAdmin``, ``admin.StackedInline`` or ``admin.TabluarInline``.

 Project home: https://github.com/rouxcode/django-admin-sort